wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/plugin_installation.md

 15. A progress bar will appear while the plugin is installed.

-16. Confirm that the `Deployed` column for the "Wayfair" row is now populated, and it reflects the value in the `Installed` column:
+16. Confirm that the `Deployed` column for the "Wayfair" row is now populated, and it reflects the value in the `Installed` column (your `Installed` or `Deployed` version may be different).

     ![wayfair plugin deployed](../../../images/en/installation/wayfair_plugin_deployed.png)